sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 add t1 t0 t1; // actually need a fadd instruction!
 ```

 The un-optimized version of this mechanism always jumps backs to the interpreter to decide how to proceed.
 The interpreter can then record a new trace and start executing machine code from that in future iterations.
 Effectively, the enumerated steps will repeat in the same order.
+The optimized version of this process is described in the Linked Traces section below.

 ## Optimizations